C Container Collection (CCC)

 ok if the clear succeeded or an input error if list or destroy are NULL.

-Note that if allocation is allowed, the container will free the user types wrapping each intrusive element in the list after calling destroy.
-Therefore, destroy should not free memory if the container has been given allocation permission.
-It should only perform other necessary cleanup or state management.
+Note that if an allocator is allowed, the container will free the user types wrapping each intrusive element in the list after calling the destructor, if provided.

 ◆ CCC_singly_linked_list_count()